Class action: Ethics

 Class action cases present significant ethical challenges.
 Defendants can hold reverse auctions and any of several parties can engage in collusive settlement discussions.
 Subclasses may have interests that diverge greatly from the class but may be treated the same.
 Proposed settlements could offer some groups (such as former customers) much greater benefits than others.
 In one paper presented at an ABA conference on class actions in 2007, authors commented that "competing cases can also provide opportunities for collusive settlement discussions and reverse auctions by defendants anxious to resolve their new exposure at the most economic cost".

+Advertising or otherwise soliciting to find lead plaintiffs may also be unethical, as the plaintiff may not genuinely be aggrieved.

 Defendant class action

 Although normally plaintiffs are the class, defendant class actions are also possible.
 For example, in 2005, the Roman Catholic Archdiocese of Portland in Oregon was sued as part of the Catholic priest sex-abuse scandal.
 All parishioners of the Archdiocese's churches were cited as a defendant class.
 This was done to include their assets (local churches) in any settlement.
 Where both the plaintiffs and the defendants have been organized into court-approved classes, the action is called a bilateral class action.

+In the United States, only a few hundred defendant class actions have been filed (mostly in securities cases and constitutional challenges), and circuit courts are split as to whether injunctive relief is available against defendant classes at all.